marcpinet/nyaadownloader/README.md

 <h1> How it Works </h1>
 Everything is written into the script as a comment.
 If you want to add a provider like Erai-Raws or SubsPlease etc., you'll need to edit the list in the script.

 You specify the anime name, the episode where you want to start downloading, and then the last episode.
+You can also select the quality and download multiple anime at a time.

 Just click and have fun waiting (it's really fast).
 Every downloaded torrent will be stored in a dedicated folder in the same folder as the script.